axcheron/axcheron.github.io/_htb/09_writeup_sizzle.md

 -----END CERTIFICATE REQUEST-----
 ```

-On *http://10.129.250.238/certsrv/* we just need to click on **Request a certificate**, then **advanced certificate request** and paste our CSR.
+Open the newly created CSR and copy/paste it on *http://10.129.250.238/certsrv/*.
+We just need to click on **Request a certificate**, then **advanced certificate request** and paste our CSR.

 ![image-center](/images/htb/htb_sizzle_cert_01.png){: .align-center}

-On the certificate is generated, we can download it (no need to download the chain) as Base64 on our attacking machine.
+Once the certificate is generated, we can download it (no need to download the chain) as Base64 on our attacking machine.

 ![image-center](/images/htb/htb_sizzle_cert_02.png){: .align-center}

 ## WinRM

 Finally, let's try again with `evil-winrm` and our newly created certificate.
+Here we will need to use the `-k` switch for the private key, the `-c` switch for the public key and `-S` to enable SSL.

 ```bash
 $ evil-winrm -i 10.129.250.238 -k amanda.key -c Downloads/certnew.cer -S